 February 23, 2026

 Two days ago I published a balanced comparison of Vercel AI Gateway and OpenRouter.
 I recommended choosing based on which providers you needed ZDR for and how much you spent.
-After spending the weekend going deeper with both gateways (and reflecting on months of building Cumbersome against every major provider's raw API), I have changed my mind.
+After spending the weekend going deeper with both gateways (and reflecting on months of building against every major provider's raw API), I have changed my mind.
 I now think most people managing their own API keys should route everything through OpenRouter instead of juggling direct provider keys.

 The 5.5% platform fee is worth what you get.